andreasfrisch/boardgame_cardboard_machines/README.md

 If a player rolls 2 Malfunction at the same time, the player crashes immediately.

 A player can at most roll 6 stress dice.
-However, If a player has more than 6 stress, all blank dice must be rerolled
+However, If a player has more than 6 stress, add 1 to all dice rolled

 ## Crashing
 When a player crashes, do the following in order